 2. Legal departments are increasingly expected to become more of a strategic partner to the business

-A new-age legal department needs to participate more pro-actively in the revenue generating and commercial areas of the operation.
+A new-age legal department needs to participate more pro-actively in the revenue generating and commercial areas of the operation, and more and more we are seeing this become a part of legal operating models.
 Whereas, traditionally, an in-house legal operation might be viewed as more of a ‘back-office’ function, and one that behaves in a predominantly reactive manner.
 This form of ‘red-flag’ governance approach is changing into one that is far more responsive, involved ‘up-front’ and relevant.
 GCs and their teams are being asked to become practical ‘commercial enablers’.

 Key questions we see GCs facing here usually relate to the required changing ‘dynamic’ of the function.
 It comes down to:

 - what ‘we’ should or should not be involved in and therefore responsible for;

 - how do we best work at the ‘coal face’ with the business;